GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 ## Spatial joins

-Joins are ways to combine two different data layers.In general, there are two types of joins:
+Joins are ways to combine two different data layers.
+In general, there are two types of joins:
 __non-spatial joins__ and __spatial joins__.
 Non-spatial joins rely on specific attribute values,
 which are used as ID-fields, to combine two layers.
 These are covered in the chapter "[Non-spatial processing tools](/content/Modul_5/en_qgis_non_spatial_tools.md)" in this module.